ONEARMY/community-platform/packages/documentation/docs/supabase.md

 SUPABASE_KEY={anon key}
 SUPABASE_SERVICE_ROLE_KEY={service_role key}

 ## Migrations

+We use Supabase Declarative Schemas feature.
+Schema changes must be made in the /supabase/schemas folder, following the current pattern (1 sql file per feature).
-After making schema changes, use the this command to create a migration file:
+After making the schema changes, a migration file needs to be generated, use this command:
 `supabase db diff --file [migration_name]`

 ## Running Cypress Tests